cloudmesh-community/book/chapters/in/wordcount.md

 the process, that is, only actual CPU time used in executing the process.

-Run the three different programs (serial, seria w/ map and reduce, parallel) and answer the following questions:
+Run the three different programs (serial, serial w/ map and reduce, parallel) and answer the following questions:

 1. Is there any performance difference between the different versions